… A Priority for Your Medical Malpractice Case File

 So how do you request your medical records?
-Generally this involves signing a HIPAA compliant medical authorization and specifying the records that are being requested.
-Contact your medical provider and ask to speak with the person over patient medical records (otherwise known as the record custodian).
-The medical record custodian can either mail or email you an authorization, or you can go by the provider’s office and sign the authorization.
+Generally this involves signing a HIPAA-compliant medical authorization and specifying the records that are being requested.
+Contact your medical provider and ask to speak with the person who oversees patient medical records (otherwise known as the record custodian).
+The medical record custodian can either mail or e-mail you an authorization, or you can go by the provider’s office and sign the authorization.
 Hospitals will have a medical records department.
 If you appear in person and sign an authorization, do not expect to receive a copy of your records immediately.
 Hospitals frequently contract with independent companies who provide copies of records.
 Rarely do hospitals provide records directly through their medical records department.
-It may take 2-4 weeks to obtain copies of your records.
+It may take two to four weeks to obtain copies of your records.